MicrosoftDocs/sql-docs/docs/sql-server/install/hardware-and-software-requirements-for-installing-sql-server.md

 | Windows Server 2016 Standard | Windows Server 2016 Datacenter |
    | &nbsp; | &nbsp; |

-For more information on installing [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] on Server Core, see [Install SQL Server on Server Core](../../database-engine/install-windows/install-sql-server-on-server-core.md).

 ::: moniker-end

-**Server Core Support:**

-SQL Server is supported on a Server Core installation of Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019.
+::: monikerRange: ">=sql-server-2016 <=sql-server-2017"

-Installing [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] on Server Core mode is supported by the following editions of Windows Server:
+Installing SQL Server 2016 and 2017 on Server Core mode is supported by the following editions of Windows Server:

 |                              |                                |
 | :------------------------    | :------------------------------|